em3ndez/tiny-web-server/README.md

 I wanted to make something that:

 1. A reliance on Java-8's lambdas - as close as regular Java can get to Groovy's builders
+1. Have no dependencies at all, outside the JDK
 2. Has a `path(..)` construct that groups other paths, endpoints and filters together.
 This approach allows for a clean and intuitive way to compose complex URL hierarchies within the server.
 More elegant and maintainable
-3. Using those, could take **a series of multiple such compositions** (nested paths/filter/endPoints).
+1. Using those, could take **a series of multiple such compositions** (nested paths/filter/endPoints).
 This for web-module separation to aid deployment and testing flexibility
-4. No shared static state

 And in a second tier:

+1. No shared static state
 1. Attempted to coerce websockets into the same nested path organization as is available for the web path composition
-2. Exist in a single source file, for no good reason
+1. Exist in a single source file, for no good reason
-3. Have no dependencies at all, outside the JDK
+1. Use JDK's own command for its build technology.
+Well, bash too.
-4. Does not itself pollute stdout force a logging framework on users.
+1. Does not itself pollute stdout or force a logging framework on users.
-5. Loosely follows Inversion of Control (IoC) idioms
+1. Loosely follows Inversion of Control (IoC) idioms
-6. Aids testability wherever it can
+1. Aids testability wherever it can

 # Table of Contents